sigmie/docs.sigmie.com/src/pages/docs/applications.md

 ### Tolerace

-There is a 10% percent tolerance if you exceed your documents limit, and a 20% percent for your API requests.
+There is a **10%** percent tolerance if you exceed your documents limit, and a **20%** percent for your API requests.

 ## Regions

-Even though we use **premium** request routing services to ensure that your end users that are located in another part of the word, will reach your search as fast as possible.
+We use **premium** request routing services to ensure that your end users that are located in another part of the world will reach your search as fast as possible.

-And because of different privacy regulations in different countries.

-You can choose the desired location where your data will be stored.
+But in order to comply with different privacy regulations in different countries, you can choose the desired location where your data will be stored.

 The currently supported regions are